Su-hana99/IRLink/README.md

 - GPS clue-based meetups (privacy-friendly)
 - Social anxiety-friendly design

-## How to Run:
-1. Install Python 3
-2. Run the app with `python main.py`
-3. Follow the prompts!

 ---

 This is my submission for the Athena Award 2025 Hackathon ✨